 Underwater photography is the art of capturing images while underwater.

-In order to successfully capture underwater photographs, you will need a waterproof camera and often need to have experience scuba diving, swimming, or snorkeling.
+In order to successfully capture underwater photographs, you will need the best waterproof cameras and often need to have experience scuba diving, swimming, or snorkeling.

 The subjects of underwater photographs are often the sea life in the water.